 Let’s look at the guess in terms of the hidden numbers!

 We can think about new types of numbers (1(1)(1(2)), (2(1)(2(2)), (3(1)(3(2)),..These are lower numbers than the naturals, the idea of concept sharing being deeper than the usual idea of concepts.
 The notation is meant to show that the numbers are together in the number space, fitting into one another or hidden as one.
 I show a revelation of one number “peeking out” from concept sharing with another number.
 Shown more clearly here: Like so (a)x2….(a<……(a) leading to (a(a).
-For clarity and brevity I drop the (1),(2) extra designation from now on.
+For brevity I drop the (1),(2) extra designation from now on.

 There are other numbers such as (2(3), (3(4), (3(5),… We can think of this as partial sharing.
 For (2(3) think of three dots colored red.
 We can have two blue dots overlapping with two red dots forming two purple dots.
 I say that to give the idea, numbers are not colored dots.
 Numbers are the exact concept of amount or position only.
 So that (2(3) can be thought of as two sharing with three and (3(2) can be thought of as three sharing with two.
 In the first case 1 is left over and in the second case 1 is an extra number.
 These are the same concept though so (2(3)=(3(2).